top of page

 If you were injured in a car accident in Oregon and are seeking care for accident-related injuries, a medical referral is typically not needed to begin acupuncture care.
 In many cases, treatment is billed through your auto insurance claim rather than your health insurance.

-Oregon auto policies generally include Personal Injury Protection (PIP) coverage, which helps pay for reasonable and necessary medical expenses related to the accident, regardless of fault.
-PIP typically covers eligible medical expenses incurred within two years of the accident, up to $15,000, or your policy’s PIP limit, unless those benefits have already been exhausted.
+Oregon auto policies generally include Personal Injury Protection (PIP), which helps cover reasonable and necessary medical expenses related to the accident, regardless of fault.
+PIP typically applies to eligible care within two years of the accident, up to $15,000—or your policy’s limit—unless those benefits have already been used.

 Regence (Blue Cross Blue Shield)